DarkWinzo/Queen-AI/README.md

 > Please Give Me a Star for Repo

->Please Use Mod Whatsapp For Looking Menu
+>Please Use Mod Whatsapp For Looking Menu (Because Normal Whatsapp User Not show Menu.)
 ---
 # Deployment Methods